nekr0z/linux-on-huawei-matebook-13-2019/README.md

 > Battery protection works by not charging the laptop if battery is already above the minimal threshold when plugged into AC, and stopping the charging as soon as the battery charge reaches the maximum threshold.
 The battery controller is known to restore the thresholds to defaults after time: on MateBook X it is [known to happen](http://disq.us/p/20z3s00) after a reboot or three, and Angry Ameba [demonstrated](https://4pda.ru/forum/index.php?showtopic=945809&view=findpost&p=84391501) (source in Russian) that battery controller settings get reset after several hours on a switched off MateBook 13.
 Obviously, Huawei PC Manager monitors this and restores these settings as required.
 Our scripts don't.

+There's also [a system tray applet](https://github.com/nekr0z/matebook-applet/releases) if you would rather have some GUI.

 ## Power Management

 Suspend to S3 state works out of the box.
 For hibernation to work `Secure boot` must be disabled in BIOS.
 Laptop seems to wake up without any issues.